LIFE PHILOSOPHY: TWO KEY QUESTIONS

 In a word: “No.”

-This process is about helping someone work out a life philosophy for themselves – not doing it for them.
-This process focuses more on how to think than what to think.
-The user is in the driver’s seat, and has full freedom and control.
+This is a process that focuses more on how to think than what to think.
+The user is in the driver's seat, and has full freedom and control.

 These days, we don’t really need “answers” to questions.
 We’re drowning in “answers.”
-The hard part is sorting through the avalanche of answers to decide on which are legit and which aren’t.
+The hard part is sorting through the avalanche of answers that surround us every day, and to sort out which are legit and which aren’t.
 We don’t need answers as much as we need the experiences that led to those answers.